Cumberland Real Estate Overview

 Real estate has grown in this quaint village of about 3400 residents that is located to the West of highway 19 and close to the foothills of the Beaufort Mountains and Comox Lake.

-While the type and variety of Cumberland homes for sale is not as extensive as what is offered elsewhere, it nevertheless does offers a variety of more affordable homes.
+While the type and variety of Cumberland homes for sale is not as extensive as what is offered elsewhere such as in Comox, it nevertheless does offers a variety of more affordable homes.
 These range from century old homes to homes that are currently under construction near the foothills of the Beaufort Mountains to take advantage of the scenic vistas in this area.